 What's more, intranets constantly run the risk of creating information silos—restricted areas of content that require employees to proactively review different departmental sources to discover updates.
 Basically, employees have to waste time navigating between silos, looking inside before they know if there’s anything of interest to them.

-At its core, an intranet should be a collection of knowledge designed to connect teams across locations and departments.
-This is especially important during and post COVID-19, as a result of which half of executives (55%) expect to extend options for most of their office workers to work from home at least one day a week, up from the 39%.
+At its core, an intranet should be a collection of knowledge that connects teams across locations and departments.
+This is especially important during and post COVID-19.
+As a result, half of executives (55%) expect to extend options for most of their office workers to work from home at least one day a week, up from the 39%.

 If organized properly, anything that an employee needs, whether it’s a paid-time-off form or the lunch menu should be readily accessible.
 However, this can only happen if the content on the intranet is up-to-date, organized, and detailed.